 Q: How/where do I go to get these meals?

 A: Meals on campus are served in the Dining Center.
 All students will receive a meal card with which they scan upon entering the Dining Center.
-Meals are loaded on the cards on a per week basis (14 meals or 21 meals).
+Meals are loaded on the cards on a per week basis (10,14, or 21 meals).
 Meals reload on Friday mornings.
 The 10 and 14 meal plan options include Flex Dollars which can be used in the Dining Center or the Bean Scene.

 Q: Am I paying for meals when the dining center is closed?

 A: No, we calculate all the meals you will be eating in the Dining Center for the whole semester and average the cost through the semester.

 Q: Where do I go to pay my rent each month?